Producing Film and Television

 Film and Television in Social and Cultural Context

-During this year-long module you will think about industries, audiences and surrounding debates from a social and cultural viewpoint whilst learning about the ways in which social and cultural meaning is produced by film and television programmes.
-Alongside this, you will explore the social practices that surround the consumption of media, such as moviegoing and television viewing.
-Around five hours a week will be spent in workshops and seminars.
+During this year-long module you’ll think about industries, audiences and surrounding debates from a social and cultural viewpoint.
+You’ll learn about the way that social and cultural meaning is produced by film and television programmes.
+You’ll also explore the social practices that surround the consumption of media, such as moviegoing and television viewing.

 Researching Culture, Film and Media